 To test the RNN's ability to decode rodent location based on hippocampal activity we first characterized the decoding error for a single animal foraging in a 2D arena (1m x 1m square).
 Single unit recordings were made using tetrodes from region CA1 of five rats.
-Rat R2192 yielded the greatest number of simultaneously recorded hippocampal neurons (n=63).
+In all animals less than 10% of the recorded neurons were interneurons, characterized by narrow waveforms and high firing rates.
+Rat R2192 yielded the greatest number of simultaneously recorded hippocampal neurons (n = 63).
 Since the number of recorded neurons is expected to correlate with decoding accuracy, we first focused on this particular animal.

-Neural data was processed to extract action potentials and these were assigned to individual neurons using the amplitude difference between tetrode channels [33] (see Methods).
+Neural data was processed to extract action potentials and these were assigned to individual neurons using the amplitude difference between tetrode channels [35] (see Methods).
 The input features for the RNN-decoder then consisted of spike counts for each neuron within a set of time windows.
 The length of time windows was parametrically varied between 200 ms and 4000 ms in 200 ms increments.
 Each consecutive window started 200 ms later than previous one (this means 0% overlap for 200 ms windows, 50% overlap for 400 ms windows, 80% overlap for 1000 ms windows, etc. See "Feature extraction" in Methods).
 The network was presented with spike counts from 100 windows before being asked to predict the animal's location at the center of the latest window.

 As the RNN training process is stochastic, 10-fold cross validation (CV) procedure was run multiple times for each window size.
 For each of these runs we trained 10 models (for each fold of CV) and extracted the mean and median results across the folds.
 Black dots on Fig 1 correspond to these different realizations of the 10-fold CV procedure (notice multiple dots per window size).
-10-fold cross validation was also applied to the Bayesian decoder.
+10-fold cross validation was also applied to the Bayesian decoders.

 For both the mean (Fig 1a) and median (Fig 1b) of the validation errors, the error curve was convex with lowest errors obtained at intermediate values.
-Best median decoding accuracy was achieved with time window of 1200 ms (median error = 10.18 ± 0.23 cm).
-Best mean decoding was achieved for a timewindow of 1400 ms (mean error = 12.50 ± 0.39) cm).
-Using longer or shorter time windows lead to higher errors - likely because spike counts from shorter windows are increasingly noisy, while the animal's CA1 activity is less specific to a particular location for longer windows.
-For all time windows, the accuracy of the RNN considerably exceeded that of the Bayesian decoder (red line).
-The lowest median decoding error with Bayesian decoder was 12.16 cm (19.5% higher than for the RNN ; this best accuracy could be obtained with multiple different window sizes for Bayesian), lowest mean error was 15.83 cm with 2800 ms windows.
+Best median decoding accuracy was achieved with time window of 1200 ms (median error = 10.18±0.23 cm).
+Best mean decoding was achieved for a time window of 1400 ms (mean error = 12.50±0.39) cm).
+Using longer or shorter time windows lead to higher errors-likely because spike counts from shorter windows are increasingly noisy, while the animal's CA1 activity is less specific to a particular location for longer windows.
+For all time windows, the accuracy of the RNN considerably exceeded that of both the simple Bayesian decoder (dashed red line) and the Bayesian decoder with memory (solid red line).
+The lowest median decoding error achieved with the simple Bayesian decoder was 12.00 cm (17.9% higher than for the RNN; this accuracy was obtained with multiple different window sizes), lowest mean error was 15.83 cm with a 2800 ms window.
+The Bayesian decoder with priors informed by the animal's historic activity was more accurate than the naive Bayes approach but was still considerably less accurate than the RNN (lowest mean decoding error was 15.46 cm with 2000 ms windows, and lowest median 11.31 cm with 1400ms windows).